Sonoff L1 & Home Assistant

 Once the ESP is booted into programming mode it's an easy matter to flash ESPHome which provides OTA updates for future changes.

-I'd initially followed some guides for a similar LED controller which used PWM to controll the RGB channels, however, the L1 uses a Nuvoton N76E003 to drive the LEDs.
-The ESP comunicates over serial to the Nuvoton.
+I'd initially followed some guides for a similar LED controller which used PWM to control the RGB channels, however, the L1 uses a Nuvoton N76E003 to drive the LEDs.
+The ESP communicates over serial to the Nuvoton.
 Some clever people over on the Home Assitant forums managed to figure out how the board works.
 Everything from serial protocols to commands.

 After several rounds of "I don't know enough to make this work" I eventually started looking at the Tasmota implementation along with the ESPHome custom light docs and began coding up a custom component.
 Eventually I managed a basic, but working, implementation which parsed Home Assistant's input and passed it along to the LED strip.